-The Port has fully funded and is executing a \$3 million Shipyard Power Relocation and High Voltage Redistribution project that will replace aged electrical infrastructure throughout the Shipyard; remove, replace, and properly dispose of all known PCB oil-containing transformers and electrical equipment located at the Shipyard; and install new switch gear and power routing equipment that will allow for more efficient and effective power consumption and use.
+The Port has fully funded and is executing a \$4.3 million Shipyard Power Relocation and High Voltage Redistribution project that will replace aged electrical infrastructure throughout the Shipyard; remove, replace, and properly dispose of all known PCB oil-containing transformers and electrical equipment located at the Shipyard; and install new switch gear and power routing equipment that will allow for more efficient and effective power consumption and use.

-ADVISEMENT: The work will extend through at least April 2018 and will result in periodic disruptions to electrical service.
-Electrical disruptions should not exceed a duration of more than one week depending on the particular infrastructure equipment being upgraded.
+ADVISEMENT: The work will extend through November, 2018 and will result in periodic disruptions to electrical service throughout the shipyard.
+Electrical disruptions may last for days or weeks depending on the particular infrastructure equipment being upgraded.
 There may be additional intermittent shut downs lasting from 8 to 24 hours.
-It is anticipated that this may occur approximately six times during the project.
-Historic Pier 70, LLP/Orton Development, Inc. will need to coordinate with the new Shipyard operator for all access and operational issues with ODI and its contractors to minimize disruption to the Shipyard operations.
+It is anticipated that these may occur approximately six times during the project.
+The new Shipyard operator will need to coordinate access and operational issues with Historic Pier 70, LLP/Orton Development, Inc. to minimize disruption to Shipyard operations.